 Knowing what to do when your top employee’s performance falters is a challenge many small businesses can encounter.
+This week our business advisory services team delves into the topic of managing poor performance and provides some of our top tips in our full publication.

 It is often difficult to know what to do when one of your best employees becomes distracted in their role.
 Could it be a personal issue they are dealing with or a problem at work?
 Luckily, there are strategies you can adopt to address the root of the cause and develop a plan to assist your employee in getting back on track.